Brian Pattie: Racing career

 Prior to the 2020 Auto Club 400 at Fontana, the No. 47 team was docked 10 owner and driver points and Pattie was suspended for the race after the car was discovered to have an illegal modification during pre-race inspection.

 On November 9, 2022, it was announced that Pattie would leave JTG Daugherty and would become the new crew chief for the Kyle Busch Motorsports No. 51 truck in 2023.

 Biography

-He was born on April 9, 1975 to Paul Pattie (1946–2007) and Thelma "Hege" Pattie in Zephyrhills, Florida.
+Pattie was born on April 9, 1975, to Paul Pattie (1946–2007) and Thelma "Hege" Pattie in Zephyrhills, Florida.
 He attended and graduated from Zephyrhills High School in 1993.
 He is a long-time friend of former NASCAR driver David Reutimann, and they went to high school together.

 Pattie and his wife have four children, three daughters whose names are Alexis, Aubree, and Aleesia, and a son named Brennan.